Table of Contents

 Is it necessary to choose which chat or team I should set up the IFC Viewer?

-Yes!
-You can add the IFC Viewer tab to multiple teams and chats.
+Yes.
+Add separate IFC Viewer tabs to multiple teams or chats.

-You can get the file link from SharePoint or Teams by:
+Get the file link from SharePoint or Teams:

 What if my file is stored on OneDrive or an external drive?

-- If it's on OneDrive, you need to copy the SharePoint link from OneDrive.
+• If the file is in OneDrive, copy the SharePoint link from OneDrive.

-- If it's on an external drive, you need to upload it to SharePoint or Teams first.
+• If the file is on an external drive, upload it to SharePoint or Teams first.

 Can I open a local IFC file from my desktop, and how does that differ from loading a file from SharePoint?